 We don’t know if you’ve heard, but beige is making a comeback.
 In fact, it was announced in 2021 by global paint giant, PPG, that beige was officially returning, and colors that signified comfort and simplicity would be all the rage.
 With wellness and minimalism still big themes for 2022 and beyond, it’s clear that beige is here to stick around.

-Greige had the spotlight for a while, but this year we’re going back to those warmer hues, those reassuring hues, and those classic colours that are super cosy and earthy.
+Greige had the spotlight for a while, but this year we’re going back to those warmer hues, those reassuring hues, and those classic colors that are super cosy and earthy.
 The best thing?
-Beige goes with any colour scheme, giving you a completely versatile colour palette to play around with.
+Beige goes with any color scheme, giving you a completely versatile color palette to play around with.

 Need some ideas for making your home beige beautiful?
-Here are some of our favourite beige wallpaper looks that could make any room, neutral.
+Here are some of our favorite beige wallpaper looks that could make any room, neutral.

 Warm, beachy vibes